AstraZeneca-NGS/VarDictJava/Readme.md

 8. Variant frequency exceeds 30%.
 9. Mean mapping quality exceeds the threshold set by the `-O` option (default: no filtering)
 10. In the case of an MSI region, the variant size is less than 12 nucleotides for the non-monomer MSI or 15 for the monomer MSI.
-Variant frequency is more than 10% for the non-monomer MSI and 25% for the monomer MSI.
+Variant frequency is more than 10% for the non-monomer MSI (or set by `--nmfreq` option) and 25% for the monomer MSI (or set by `--mfreq` option).
 11. Variant has not "2;1" bias.
 11. Variant is not SNV and variants refallele or varallele lengths are more then 3 nucleotides when variant frequency less then 20%.